adaszko/complgen/README.md

 ```

 ### 2. To generate completions on stdout by compiling the grammar "just-in-time":

+This mode is useful if you're command line user and want to improve the CLI experience on *your* machine by
+either implementing a missing autocompletion for a specific CLI tool, or override the default one with a one
+better tailored for your needs and usage patterns.

 ```
 $ complgen jit usage/small.usage bash -- --color